graphql/graphql-over-http/README.md

 | `application/graphql+json` | Required
 | `application/json` | To support legacy clients

-Servers MUST support requests from clients with HTTP header `Content-Type: application/graphql+json`.
+A server MUST support requests from clients with HTTP header `Content-Type: application/graphql+json`.

-Servers MAY support requests from clients with other content types.
+A server MAY support requests from clients with other content types.

 A client MUST handle receiving responses with HTTP header `Content-Type: application/graphql+json` since any compliant server must support this type.

-If another content type is preferable to a client, it MAY include an `Accept` HTTP header listing other acceptable content types.
-In this case a client SHOULD include `application/graphql+json` in the list, according to their preferred priority.

-According to the HTTP specification, when a client does not include at least one content type supported in the `Accept` HTTP header, the server MAY choose to respond in one of several ways.
-The server MAY respond in a default content type and specify this in the `Content-Type` header of the response.
-Alternatively, it MAY respond with a `415 Unsupported Media Type` status code.
-See § Status Codes for detailed explanation of status codes.

 # Request